dvillevald/CourseProject/README.md

 File [Project Progress Report dmitryv2.pdf](https://github.com/dvillevald/CourseProject/blob/main/Project%20Progress%20Report%20dmitryv2.pdf) is a project progress report.

 ### Self-Evaluation
 I completed most of what I planned.
-I was able to load from SEC database the index files with the filings and extract the quarterly (10-Q) and annual (10-K) filings for the selected companies.
+I was able to download from the SEC EDGAR database the index files with the titles and types of the public companies' filings and then extract the quarterly (10-Q) and annual (10-K) report for the selected companies.
 Originally I planned to extract only Management Analysis and Discussion (MD&A) section of 10-Q and 10-K filings for the sentiment analysis.
-However, after I learned that in many filings MD&A is a list of links to the other sections of the document, I decided that a better approach would be to use the entire SEC filing for the sentiment analysis.
-I managed to parse those filings into single words and built a bad-of-words (unigram) representation with calculated term frequencies for each filing.
-Then, by comparing these representations with [LoughranMcDonald sentiment lists](https://sraf.nd.edu/textual-analysis/resources/#LM%20Sentiment%20Word%20Lists) I was able to calculate four sentiment scores (Positive, Negative, Uncertain and Litigious) for each company's report.
-Finally, I successfully loaded stock prices from Yahoo, calculated forward returns adjsuted for stock splits and joined them data with the sentiment data.
+However, after I learned that in many reports the MD&A is a list of links to the other sections of the document, I decided that a better approach would be to use the entire SEC filing for the sentiment analysis.
+I managed to parse those filings and build a bad-of-words (unigram) representation of each filing with the term frequencies.
+Then, by comparing these representations with [LoughranMcDonald sentiment lists](https://sraf.nd.edu/textual-analysis/resources/#LM%20Sentiment%20Word%20Lists) I was able to calculate four sentiment scores (Positive, Negative, Uncertain and Litigious) for each company's filing.
+Finally, after I loaded historical stock prices from Yahoo Finance, I calculated the forward returns (which include the dividents and are adjusted for stock splits) and joined them with the sentiment data.
 Finally, I was able to estimate expected returns for a few sentiment-based investment strategies.

 ### Main Results
-Although I only explored a small sample of data for a few companies (about 20 large companies in total), I was able to observe some interesting results.
+Although I only explored a few years (2016-2020) of filings for about 20 large US companies, I was able to observe some interesting results.
 For example, I found that Negative, Uncertain and Litigious sentiments are strongly correlated which suggests that if we use one of there three sentiments in out investment strategy, the incremental impact from including the other two will probably be marginal if any:

-Regarding the correlation between future returns and changes in sentiment scores of SEC filings, I observed some positive correlation between 1-month-forward returns from the date of filing and positive quarterly changes in Negative, Uncertain and Litigious sentiment scores.
+Regarding the correlation between the future returns and changes in the sentiment scores of SEC filings, I observed some positive correlation between 1-month-forward returns from the date of filing and the quarterly changes in Negative, Uncertain and Litigious sentiment scores.
 For example, for MCD and APPL stocks the increase in negative/uncertain/litigious sentiment scores followed by *larger* stock returns over the following month which is probably contrary to what most would expect.
 However, given a small size of the data sample, this result is likely statistically insignificant.

-In conclusion, while the changes in the sentiment of company's filings seems to have some impact on the future stock returns, this impact is not large and, given the small data sample, is likely statistically insignificant.
-Additional research with more companies and different time periods is needed to build a viable stock investment strategy using a sentiment analysis of companies SEC filings.
+In conclusion, while the changes in the sentiment of company's filings seem to have some impact on the future stock returns, this impact is not large and, given the small data sample, is likely statistically insignificant.
+Additional research with more companies and different time periods is needed to build a viable stock investment strategy based on a sentiment of companies' SEC filings.

-Note that the chart above were built from the output of Python script **demo.py** - file **Sentiment scores of SEC filings with forward stock returns.csv** referenced below in subsection *Outputs*.
+Note that the charts above were built from the output of Python script **demo.py** - file **Sentiment scores of SEC filings with forward stock returns.csv** referenced below in subsection **Outputs**.

 ### Documented Source Code
 The Python script **demo.py**